-According to a study of 37 million patient records that was released on August 9, 2004, an average of 195,000 people in the United States died due to potentially preventable, in-hospital medical errors in each of the years 2000, 2001 and 2002.
+Medical malpractice is the failure of a medical provider to meet the standard of care in the diagnosis or treatment of a patient.
+According to a 2004 study of 37 million patient records, an average of 195,000 people in the United States died due to potentially preventable, in-hospital medical errors between 2000 and 2002.

 There are many different forms of medical malpractice involving different medical professionals.
 The following are some examples of common types of medical malpractice:

 The above are only some of the many ways that a doctor or another medical professional can make serious errors and cause significant injury and losses for patients.
 If you believe that your doctor made a negligent error, please call Frank 843-300-7600

 Because of the healthcare situation in the United States, emergency room use is rising.
 However, the number of emergency departments across the U.S. is falling, according to the National Center for Health Statistics.
 This development has led to medical professionals working harder and with more patients.
 It makes for a situation in which mistakes can be made.
 However, the circumstances do not change the obligations medical professionals have to avoid mistakes when they treat patients.

 If you or someone you love has been injured or killed because of an emergency room error, you have rights under the law against the defendant.
 To learn how the Charleston emergency room error medical malpractice lawyer at The Hartman Law Firm, LLC can help you, call us today toll free or contact Frank online.
 We represent clients throughout Charleston and across South Carolina.
 We can provide a free, no-obligation initial consultation.

 There are approximately 136.1 million emergency room visits in the U.S. every year.
 That statistic means for every 100 people there are 45 visits to an ER in any given year.
 Meanwhile, with the recent changes to health care in the United States, it is likely the volume of people seeking treatment at the ER is going to continue increasing.